asmithz/twitter-bot-ridnet/README.md

 # Twitter bot for image denoising

 Simple twitter bot that uses an AI denoising model (RIDNet) and replies with a denoised image as output.
 This bot uses both available api's (v1.1 and v.1.2).
-The model and related functiones were extracted from [this repo](https://github.com/sunilbelde/Imagedenoising-dncnn-ridnet-keras).
+The model and related functions were extracted from [this repo](https://github.com/sunilbelde/Imagedenoising-dncnn-ridnet-keras).

 ## Usage
 1. Get your twitter account credentials from the developers platform and paste them into `credentials.py`.